TOMToolkit/tom_base/docs/targets/target_fields.rst

                 ('delete_target', 'Delete Target'),
             )

-The model name, ``UserDefinedTarget`` in the example, can be replaced by whatever CamelCase name you want, but it must be a subclass of ``tom_targets.BaseTarget``.
-The permissions in the class Meta are required for the TOM Toolkit to work properly.
+The model name, ``UserDefinedTarget`` in the example (line 6), can be replaced by whatever CamelCase name you want, but it must be a subclass of ``tom_targets.BaseTarget``.
+The permissions in the class Meta (lines 15-20) are required for the TOM Toolkit to work properly.
 The ``hidden`` attribute can be set to ``True`` to hide the field from the target detail page.